noahehall/multicloud/aws/services/Storage/ebs.md

 - redundantly stored incremental backups:
   - new snapshots only track the blocks on the volume that have changed since the previous snapshot
   - backups are stored redundantly in multiple AZs using S3
-- snapshots can be used to create new volumes in any AZ
+- snapshots can be used to create new volumes in any AZ and use multiple AWS Regions for geographical expansion, data center migration, and disaster recovery.
+- point-in-time snapshots: are persisted to Amazon S3

 ### volume types